corda/corda/docs/source/corda-configuration-file.rst

             The Node operator must provide RPC clients with a truststore containing the certificate they can trust.
             We advise Node operators to not use the P2P keystore for RPC.
             The node ships with a command line argument "--just-generate-rpc-ssl-settings", which generates a secure keystore and truststore that can be used to secure the RPC connection.
+You can use this if you have no special requirements.

 :security: Contains various nested fields controlling user authentication/authorization, in particular for RPC accesses.
 See
     :doc:`clientrpc` for details.